A “real life” Facebook Custom Audience example…

 Here are all the types of Custom Audiences that you can select based on your advertising goals.

-There are four different options to create a Custom Audience:
+There are five different options to create a Custom Audience:

 - App activity